wistia/wistia-open-docs/_posts/video-seo.md

 We’ve found that having 3 to 4 word descriptive tags works best for our videos.
 Don’t get too wordy with your tags and keep it simple.

+**Transcripts**

+If your video has captions you can leverage that information to help your video get indexed with optimal context.
+If you want to see how you can add captions to your site, our [Captions help page](http://wistia.com/doc/captions#select_your_video) will show you how!

 ### How can I see what my metadata will look like?

 We've got some good news.
-We've updated our Embed & Share module to include a dropdown menu that lets you look at all of the
+We've updated our Embed & Share module to include a dropdown menu that lets you look at all of the aforementioned fields.
+It'll be easier than ever to see the same information that search engines are reading to help them rank your page.

 ## Optimizing After Indexing